How Uber, Facebook, and Netflix Do SSH

 Forrester says that companies must implement Zero Trust security principles to “future-proof” their businesses and protect themselves against advanced cyber attacks.
 But where do you begin?
 Do you take Google’s approach and develop an entirely new security model?
 Or you could take Facebook’s, Uber’s, or Netflix’s approach of internally developing your own safeguards.
 While rolling your own certificate authority solution is ideal, it’s still out of scope for many organizations who want to stay focused on their core business.

 The good news is that you don’t have to have a Google-sized budget to afford or implement a certificate authority approach.
 Teleport works with your existing SSH to provide role-based access controls.
 With Teleport, security teams don’t have to worry about managing keys, firewalls, or VPNs.
-If you’re interested to explore more, you can download our free, open source edition of Teleport to see how it works in your environment.
-Or, schedule a demo and we can walk through Teleport with your team.
+If you’re interested to explore more, you can download Teleport to see if an open source version works for your needs, or sign up for our commercial, cloud-hosted version.

 - SSH Handshake Explained | What is SSH Handshake?